avvakhnin/StardewValleyMods/README.md

 # Stardew Valley Mods

 ## Special Orders Anywhere
-View the specials orders board anywhere with the press of a button.
+Check your calendar, daily quest board, and special orders board anywhere with a button press.

 ##### Install
 - Install the latest version of SMAPI.